timdeputter/FitEx/README.md

 ```

 I know, I know...
 You could use &(&1+1).
 That's right, but maybe the provided syntax is a little bit more readable.
-And anyway, I more or less created this to try out macros.
+And anyway, I more or less created this to try out macros, inspired by the Kotlin lambda syntax: http://kotlinlang.org/docs/reference/lambdas.html